manoharan-lab/holopy/docs/source/users/dda_tutorial.rst

 Here we take advantage of the fact that Spheres can tell us if a point lies inside them.
-We use ``s1`` and ``s2`` as purely geometrical constructs, so we do not give them indicies of refraction, instead specifying n when defining ``dumbell``.
+We use ``s1`` and ``s2`` as purely geometrical constructs, so we do not give them indices of refraction, instead specifying n when defining ``dumbbell``.

 HoloPy contains convenient wrappers for many built-in ADDA constructions.
 The dumbbell defined explicitly above could also have been defined with the HoloPy :class:`.Bisphere` class instead.